-The graphical and visual depiction of flood characteristics predicted by the flood model can better inform the evaluation of the flood model results.
+Purpose: The graphical and visual depiction of flood characteristics predicted by the flood model can better inform the evaluation of the flood model results.
 This form illustrates the simulations of key inland flood characteristics at a range of locations and annual exceedance probabilities.

 - A. Provide, for each study area defined in Form HHF-4, Inland Flood Characteristics by Annual Exceedance Probability, the following information.
 For locations subject to both inland and coastal flooding, this information should reflect only inland flooding. - 1.
 Study area color-coded contour or high-resolution maps showing modeled flood extent and elevation or depth corresponding to the 0.1, 0.02, 0.01, and 0.002 annual exceedance probabilities.
-Flood extent and elevation or depth shall incorporate the effects of flood-induced erosion, if modeled. - 2.
+Flood extent and elevation or depth shall-should incorporate the effects of flood-induced erosion, if modeled. - 2.
+Study area color-coded contour or high-resolutions maps showing modeled flood extent corresponding to the 0.01 and 0.002 annual exceedance probabilities, compared with the NFIP flood extents. - 3.
 Graphs and tables, based on the underlying gridded data, showing flood model results at 10 or more locations within the study area and representative of the range of flood conditions in the study area.
-The following flood characteristics shall be included for the 0.1 0.02, 0.01, and 0.002 annual exceedance probabilities: - a.
-Flood elevations, - a.
-Flood depths, - b.
-If the flood vulnerability model requires explicit representation of flood-induced erosion effects, the erosion depth (original ground elevation minus eroded ground elevation), - c.
-If the flood vulnerability model requires explicit representation of flow velocity effects, the flow and flow velocities, and - d.
-If the flood vulnerability model requires explicit representation of flood inundation duration effects, the duration of flood inundation.
+The following flood characteristics shall should be included for the 0.1 0.02, 0.01, and 0.002 annual exceedance probabilities: - a.
+Flood elevations, - b.
+Flood depths, - c.
+If the flood vulnerability model requires explicit representation of flood-induced erosion effects, the erosion depth (original ground elevation minus eroded ground elevation), - d.
+If the flood vulnerability model requires explicit representation of flow velocity effects, the flow and flow velocities, and - e.
+If the flood vulnerability model requires explicit representation of flood inundation duration effects, the duration of flood inundation. - B. Provide color-coded contour or high-resolution maps for areas surrounding the following five locations, showing modeled flood extent and elevation or depth corresponding to the 0.1, 0.02, 0.01, 0.002 annual exceedance probabilities. - 1.
+Panama City Beach (The Glades, 30.18685/-85.81320) - 2.
+Fernandina Beach (Egans Creek, 30.63935/-81.44037) - 3.
+Winter Park (Chain of Lakes, 28.62245/-81.34538)